 We have reviewed our Whistleblowing policy (available on our website) through which anyone can report concerns about modern slavery or human trafficking.

 We regularly review our recruitment policies and provide refresher training about conducting ‘Right to Work’ checks for managers hiring employees on short contracts.
-We have introduced the use of identity verification software.
+We have introduced the use of identity verification software and RTW checks are verified when required by HR

 We use reputable UK-based suppliers for goods and services, such as our occasional use of temporary workers in our offices.
 We never pass on recruitment costs to applicants or employees.
 As a member of the Living Wage Foundation, we are an accredited Living Wage employer.